rainsab/GHC/README.md

 #### Surge.sh

-1. If you don’t have a surge account: run surge client with `npx surge` in `/dist` folder to create it.
+I use surge.sh for this project.

-1. Set your own domain in `package.json` (just replace `https://my-first-bootstrap-5-website.surge.sh` with yours).
+1. You need surge account.
+If you don’t have one, then run surge client with `npx surge` in `/dist` folder to create it.
 1. From now on run `npm run deploy` whenever you want to publish a new version.

-You can visit this site [HERE](https://rainsab-ghc.surge.sh/).
+If you want acces to https://rainsab-ghc.surge.sh/, fell free to can contact me.